-Westcoast Inland Search and Rescue
+Westcoast Inland Search and Rescue Society

-The Westcoast Inland Search and Rescue Society is a non-profit society whose purpose is to provide search and rescue assistance to the Provincial Emergency Program of the Province of British Columbia on land and inland waters in the communities of Tofino and Ucluelet.
+A non-profit society whose purpose is to provide search and rescue assistance to the Provincial Emergency Program of the Province of British Columbia on land and inland waters in the communities of Tofino and Ucluelet.